 • ensure relevant intangibles have been fully addressed – integrated in the data relied upon.

-This, for some, may beg the question; if – when a business strategist, management team member, or decision maker identifies an obstacle or problem regarding their company’s operation, does it matter whether resolution paths are expressed in language or solely numerical data?
+For some, this may beg the question; if – when a business strategist, management team member, or decision maker identifies an obstacle or challenge regarding their company’s operation, does it matter whether resolution paths are expressed in language or solely numerical data?

 Similarly, it’s important for business strategists, leaders, and management teams to demonstrate precisely how – the process they used to arrive at a decision.
 The reason, of course, is, if one doesn’t recognize – know what ‘thought’ steps they took and what information-data they relied on, there is virtually no way to know what ‘thought steps and data’ were not considered, overlooked, or misinterpreted.